lionelblonde/sam-dac-pytorch/README.md

 automatic at best, and fairly straightforward at worst.
 No extension to other APIs is planned at this time.

+## Note on devices

+For the proposed YAML configurations, training the actor-critic is faster on GPU than CPU.
+On the other hand, for the discriminator, it is the other way around.
+It is only for hidden sizes beyond ~200 that the training the discriminator is faster on GPU than on CPU.
+Shallow investigations however showed that sizes of ~300 necessitate a revisitation of other hyper-parameters in the configuration, which are left for the interested reader to carry out.
+Still, the overall average training time per iteration is lower on GPU for the proposed YAMLs, as long as n-step returns is left turned off.

 ## Dependencies

 ### Python